 Prior to this offering, there has been no public market for the common stock.
-It is currently estimated that the initial public offering price per share will be between \$16.00 and \$18.00.
-Application has been made for listing on The Nasdaq Global Market under the symbol "RPXC."
+Our common stock has been approved for listing on The Nasdaq Global Select Market under the symbol "RPXC."

 See "Risk Factors" on page 10 to read about factors you should consider before buying shares of the common stock.